');

 About Long View, NC

-Long View is a small community in North Carolina with a population of 4,967 residents.
-The median household income is $44,156 per year, which is below the national average.
-The median age in Long View is 42.9 years.
+Long View is a small town located in North Carolina with a population of 4,967 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $44,156 per year, which is 41% below the national median of $75,149.
+The median age of 42.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Long View, NC